jkupersmith/resume/RESUME.md

 Industry: Cybersecurity (Asset inventory and risk management)

-- Developed and maintained network and operating system sensor applications targetting Linux, macOS, and AIX platforms.
+- Developed and maintained network and operating system sensor applications targeting Linux, macOS, and AIX platforms.
 - Collaborated with engineering teams and product managers to design and implement new features, ensuring on-time and high-quality project delivery.
 - Conducted code reviews, implemented unit tests, and worked closely with QE team to ensure software reliability.
 - Mentored junior developers and provided technical guidance on best practices and coding standards.